metaer/curl-wrapper-bundle/README.md

 }
 ```

 So, you do not need copy-paste full class code.
-Only methods which you want change.
+Only methods which you want change.</br></br>
 Another way to do the same thing:

 ``` yaml